AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ## FAQ {#faq}

-**Can I install Dynamic Chat anywhere on my company website or does it only work on Marketo landing pages?**
+**Can I install [!DNL Dynamic Chat] anywhere on my company website or does it only work on Marketo landing pages?**

-The Dynamic Chat JavaScript snippet can be installed on any website as well as Marketo landing pages.
+The [!DNL Dynamic Chat] JavaScript snippet can be installed on any website as well as Marketo landing pages.

 **How long is data stored for reporting?**

 90 days (see the full list of limits [below](#limits-in-dynamic-chat)).

-**Does Dynamic Chat allow for live chat?**
+**Does [!DNL Dynamic Chat] allow for live chat?**

 No, it only utilizes pre-determined responses.

-**Does Dynamic Chat support any languages besides English?**
+**Does [!DNL Dynamic Chat] support any languages besides English?**

-Yes.
-Dynamic Chat supports the following languages: French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.
+Yes. [!DNL Dynamic Chat] supports the following languages: French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.
 Learn more in the [section below](#changing-the-language).

 **Do you support AI/NLP functionality?**